impassionate/interface_framework/README.md

 2. Update the `url_map` dictionary in the `fetch_code_from_github()` function to include the URL of the new GitHub repository.
 3. Add the new aspect to the `aspect_options` list to make it available in the dropdown menu.

 By following these steps, the program can easily be extended to support new assessment aspects.
+(An updated to the code will allow user to input the name of new aspect as well as the new url and will automatically add it to the program)